 Of course, there's probably a reason why the business in question is faltering.
 Either it's being mismanaged, or the market conditions can't support the business any more.
 Letting it limp along might be the politically expedient thing, but it doesn't fix the underlying issue.
 Moreover, in the case of a market issue being the cause, not fixing it means there won't be competitors to take its place, which is basically a way to guarantee a "too big to fail" situation.
 To be clear, I'm not suggesting the area go without a hospital because the market conditions aren't right, it's that the government should fix the problem with rural hospitals (or whatever) rather than letting a bunch of zombie hospitals limp around.

-But it probably just makes more sense to prevent the development of such wildly opposed incentives that necessitate highly detailed mediation in the first place.
-For example hospitals are public-facing institutions, they shouldn't be operating primarily out of rented buildings like some vape shop.
+But it probably just makes more sense to prevent the development of such wildly opposed incentives that necessitate that kind of highly detailed mediation.
+For example hospitals are public-facing institutions, they shouldn't be primarily operating out of rented buildings like some vape shop.

 At least you immediately get the treatment you need, in the case of the latter.